DVD REVIEW / FRAME SHOTS

-Overall, the imagery (1.33:1 aspect ratio) was mostly filmed with handheld cameras, using wide angle lens providing a stylized documentary look.
-The first disc, with the "Pilot" and first episode, "The Thirty-Year Pin," are clean without any noticeable marks or scratches; the sharpness and color fidelity is quite good for a standard-def source.
+Overall, the imagery (1.33:1 aspect ratio) was mostly filmed with handheld cameras, using wide-angle lens providing a stylized documentary look.
+The first disc, with the "Pilot" and the first episode, "The Thirty-Year Pin," are clean without any noticeable marks or scratches; the sharpness and color fidelity is quite good for a standard-def source.
 The rest of the episodes also hold up well, although several are plagued with marks, unbalanced contrast levels, and inconsistent sharpness sourced from old and tired 35mm prints.
 The audio has the original mono track and includes English subtitles.

 Clearly, the series from CBS/Paramount merits a 2K or 4K remastering treatment.
 Recently, Mill Creek Entertainment released the 1970s series "The Rockford Files: The Complete Collection" on Blu-ray, which looks pretty darn good in HD.

 We hope Stone and Keller and the enthralling "Streets of San Francisco" gets a second chance in HD.